 lets you create an object from scratch or update an existing object.

-Since the PortfolioCVaR object is a value object, it is easy to
+Since the PortfolioCVaR object is a value object, it is easy to create

-problem.
 For details, see Creating the PortfolioCVaR Object.

 You can set properties of a PortfolioCVaR object using either